Are you an organic or transitioning farmer or rancher who wants to test out a new agricultural practice on your farm?

 What farmers are saying about the program:

 “The OFRF Farmer-Led Trial program offers an incredible opportunity for farmers to explore innovations we have developed.
-OFRF provides financial assistance to offset expenses of the project, and access to technical assistance from their trained professionals.
+OFRF provides assistance to offset expenses of the project, and access to technical assistance from their trained professionals.
 This program has given me the courage and support I needed to pursue my research.”

 -Rhianna Simes, M.S.Ed, 2024 FLT program participant

-“By partnering with OFRF, not only do we get some funding but we get to create a project that will help us determine the very best cover crops to solve some of our soil health issues.
+“By partnering with OFRF, not only do we get some support but we get to create a project that will help us determine the very best cover crops to solve some of our soil health issues.
 We get expert advice and feedback through all stages of the project from planning, implementing, data collection, and interpreting results.”

 -Tim Colby, 2024 FLT program participant

--Bob Quinn, 2024 FLT program participant
+-Samantha Otto, 2025 FLT program participant

 References